anooj-shah/CareDash/backend/README.md

 ## Design Considerations
 Currently, the Reviews table has a primary key column called "id" which is automatically inserted each time an insert/POST operation occurs.
 This means that each row in the Reviews table is unique.
 I have made an **assumption** that each review id is supposed to be **unique globally rather than indexed at 1** for each doctor.

+## Scalability
+Scalability considerations to accommodate large colume of transactions and concurrent users can include the below enhancements and possibly more depending on further analysis.
+For large systems, we can have multiple indexes that